Luna Labs’s Replay automates creation of mobile game video ads

 Company background

-London-based Luna has worked with game companies such as Voodoo, Activision, Kwalee, Gamejam, Boombit, Crazy Labs, Sybo, and King. and has received $1 million in funding from a collection of industry investors and heavyweights including Ben Holmes and Chris Lee.
+The London-based Luna has worked with game companies such as Voodoo, Activision, Kwalee, Gamejam, Boombit, Crazy Labs, Sybo, and King.
+It has received $1 million in funding from a collection of industry investors and heavyweights such as Ben Holmes and Chris Lee.

 The company was founded in 2018, and it also has a team in Minsk, Belarus.
 Altogether, it has about 20 people.
 Originally, the company was making different HTML5 games.
 But clients asked the company to use its technology to create playable ads, or ads that show what a game is like to play.